soz-live/soz-live.github.io/index.md

 **SOZ** = Scripted ObjectZ
 **LIVE** = Lisp Interactive Visual Environment

-## Users
+## For Users

-**SOZ-LIVE** combines a modeller capable of creating complex Entities, including Parts and Assemblies, with a Node-based user interface (UI), **LIVE** to enable iterative modelling for Users.
+**SOZ-LIVE** combines a modeller capable of creating complex Entities, including Features and Parts, with a Node-based user interface (UI), to enable iterative modelling.
 Refer to the [Users Introduction](/docs/users/intro.html) for more details.

-## Coders
+## For Coders

-While being entirely written in Lisp, **SOZ-LIVE** combines the best of Functional, Object-Oriented & Scripting languages, giving creative power to Coders to extend and develop code using the project.
+Written entirely in Lisp, **SOZ-LIVE** combines the best of Functional, Object-Oriented & Scripting languages, giving creative power to Coders to extend and develop the project.
 Refer to the [Coders Introduction](/docs/coders/intro.html) for more details.

+## Status

+The current status of the project is **Private Beta**.

 ## Platforms